Rio Vista, California: Industry

-Rio Vista is home to the largest American producer of Belgian Endive in the United States.
-Craig Breedlove, five-time world land speed record holder, lives and has an engineering facility in the city.
+Rio Vista is home to the largest American producer of Belgian endive in the United States.
+Craig Breedlove, five-time world land speed record holder, lived in and had an engineering facility in the city.

 The city is served by Rio Vista Municipal Airport and is situated along the Rio Vista Highway (SR 12) between Fairfield and Lodi.
 The highway crosses the Sacramento River via the Helen Madere Memorial Bridge, colloquially known as the Rio Vista Bridge.